vigneshwar52/Assignment/README.md

-#  Pokémon Jetpack Compose App
+#  Pokemon Jetpack Compose App

 A simple Android app that displays a list of Pokémon and their details using Jetpack Compose.
 This app follows the MVVM architecture and uses Retrofit for network requests.